-The Aircraft Maintenance Engineers (AME) Association of Ontario is one of five similar associations across Canada, the others being the Atlantic, Central, Western, and Pacific associations.These associations represent regional interests as well as concerns of national importance.
+The Aircraft Maintenance Engineers (AME) Association of Ontario is one of six similar associations across Canada, the others being the Atlantic, Quebec, Central, Western, and Pacific associations.These associations represent regional interests as well as concerns of national importance.
 The membership is comprised of AMEs, non-licenced personnel working in the industry, students and apprentices, as well as Corporate members.
 The Canadian Federation of Aircraft Maintenance Engineers Associations, (CFAMEA), is a national body which is supported and financed by all the regional associations and which represents the associations at the national level.

 The AME Association of Ontario is a non-profit organization, run by a volunteer group of AMEs and non-AMEs.
 Directors are elected by member AMEs to the Board for a two year term.
 The purpose of the association is to maintain and enhance the standards of professionalism of the AME and the aircraft maintenance industry as a whole, and to promote the rights and privileges of the AME.